Duma Tau Camp

 Apart from its sheer size, the most remarkable feature of the Linyanti Reserve is the diverse range of habitats that it encompasses.
 The Linyanti River is bordered by floodplains very similar to those of the Okavango Delta, as well as extensive grasslands, while the interior of the concession consists of vast mopane forests and acacia bushveld.
 This diversity of habitat in turn supports a wide array of wildlife, and this area is particularly well known for its huge herds of elephants (probably the largest herds in Africa), and the lions of the Savuti Channel (featured in National Geographic documentaries).

-Duma Tau camp is built under a shady grove of mangosteen trees, overlooking a large hippo-filled lagoon within the Linyanti waterway system.
-Its ten large, luxuriously appointed tented rooms are raised off the ground on polished wooden decks.
-They are set beneath cool thatched roofing with canvas walls, allowing guests to enjoy the night sounds of Africa in security and comfort.
+Duma Tau camp is sheltered under a shady grove of mangosteen trees, overlooking a large hippo-filled lagoon within the Linyanti waterway system.
+Its seven large, luxuriously appointed tented rooms and one family suite, are raised off the ground on polished wooden decks with plunge pools.
+They feature stretched canvas roofs and walls, allowing guests to enjoy the night sounds of Africa in security and comfort.
 The bathroom facilities are en-suite, and each room also features an outside shower, perfect for showering under the stars at the end of an adventurous day.

-The raised communal area is spacious and comfortable.
-It is used for dining, socializing and relaxing, and features a fireplace, well-stocked bar and plunge pool to aid in these pursuits.
+The raised communal area is spacious and elegant.
+It is used for dining, socializing and reflecting, and features a fire deck stretched over the lagoon, a well-stocked bar and comfortable stylish furnishings.
 The reference library is a popular feature for perusing the intricacies of the Linyanti eco-system, but often the best way to discover its magic is to settle into a comfortable armchair and spend an entire afternoon visually imbibing the intoxicating wildness surrounding camp.
+The centrally located wellness center and gym – shared with Little Duma Tau – includes an inviting shaded deck, a lap pool, and spa.

 Activities at Duma Tau focus on the wildlife of the area, with day and night game drives offering fabulous opportunities to view, firsthand and at close range, Africa's spectrum of diurnal and nocturnal creatures.
 Nature walks allow for closer inspection of some of the smaller aspects of the eco-system, while the camp's pontoon facilitates access to the Linyanti River, and a different perspective on animals as they come to the river to drink.